makersacademy/chitter-challenge/docs/review.md

 </form>
 ```

-but please follow https://developer.mozilla.org/en-US/docs/Web/Guide/HTML in general
+but please follow the HTML styles described in https://developer.mozilla.org/en-US/docs/Web/Guide/HTML in general.

-### Prefer other semantic HTML elements to divs where possible
+### Prefer other Semantic HTML Elements to Divs Where Possible

 It's tempting to wrap everything HTML5 in a div.
 However we should try to make use of other semantic HTML elements where possible.
 Try using this [flowchart](http://html5doctor.com/downloads/h5d-sectioning-flowchart.png).
 This flowchart should help us choose item 2 from the following list